Programs Offered

 Departmental Category: Topics

-CINE 2004 (3) CU Cinema Studies Seminar: The Telluride Film Festival
+CINE 2004 (3) CU Cinema Studies Seminar: Film Festival Cultures

 Offers students a unique first-hand understanding of the significance of the film festival circuit in the context of global film culture and scholarship.
 Students will attend Telluride Film Festival screenings, discussions and Q&A sessions.
-After the festival, weekly screenings of select films from the previous year's festival offer insight into the festival's influence on box-office and the industry's award season.
+Restricted to Cinema Studies majors and minors.
 Formerly FILM 2004.

 Additional Information: Arts Sci Gen Ed: Distribution-Arts Humanities